art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `main_reference_number` - Unique identifier assigned to the artwork upon acquisition
 * `date_start` - The year of the period of time associated with the creation of this work
 * `date_end` - The year of the period of time associated with the creation of this work
 * `date_display` - Readable, free-text description of the period of time associated with the creation of this work.
-Written by curators and editors in house style, and is the preferred field for display on websites and apps.
+This might include date terms like Dynasty, Era etc. Written by curators and editors in house style, and is the preferred field for display on websites and apps.
 * `description` - Longer explanation describing the work
 * `artist_display` - Readable description of the creator of this work.
 Includes artist names, nationality and lifespan dates
 * `department` - Name of the curatorial department that this work belongs to
 * `department_id` - Unique identifier of the curatorial department that this work belongs to
 * `dimensions` - The size, shape, scale, and dimensions of the work.
+May include multiple dimension like overall, frame, or dimension for each section of a work.
 Free-form text formatted in a house style.
 * `medium` - The substances or materials used in the creation of a work
-* `inscriptions` - A description of distinguishing or identifying physical markings that are a part of the work
+* `inscriptions` - A description of distinguishing or identifying physical markings that are on the work
 * `object_type` - The kind of object or work, e.g., Painting, Sculpture, Book, etc.
 * `object_type_id` - Unique identifier of the kind of object or work
 * `credit_line` - Brief statement indicating how the work came into the collection
 * `publication_history` - Bibliographic list of all the places this work has been published
 * `exhibition_history` - List of all the places this work has been exhibited
 * `provenance_text` - Ownership/collecting history of the work.
-May include names of owners, dates, and possibly methods of transfer of ownership
+May include names of owners, dates, and possibly methods of transfer of ownership.
+Free-form text formatted in a house style.
 * `publishing_verification_level` - Indicator of how much metadata on the work in published.
 Web Basic is the least amount, Web Everything is the greatest.
 * `is_public_domain` - Whether the work is in the public domain, meaning it was created before copyrights existed or has left the copyright term
 * `copyright_notice` - Statement notifying how the work is protected by copyright.
 Applies to the work itself, not image or other related assets.
 * `place_of_origin` - The location where the creation, design, or production of the work took place, or the original location of the work
 * `collection_status` - The works status of belonging to our collection.
-Either 'Permanent Collection' or 'Long-term Loan'.
+Values include 'Permanent Collection', 'Ryerson Collection', and 'Long-term Loan'.
 * `gallery` - The location of this work in our museum
 * `gallery_id` - Unique identifier of the location of this work in our museum
 * `is_in_gallery` - Whether the work is on display